christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 2000000 300
 ```

-The first line in the file specifies 2 m words and 300 dimension embeddings, and the remaining 2 million lines is a dump of the embeddings.
+The first line in the file specifies 2 m words and 300 dimension embeddings, and the remaining 2 million lines is a dump of the word embeddings.
+Where are my subwords?

 In this document, I'll explain how to dump the full embeddings and use them in a project.

-# Dump the full embeddings from .bin file
+## Dump the full embeddings from .bin file

-As seen in previous section, you need to load the model first from the `.bin` file:
+As seen in previous section, you need to load the model first from the `.bin` file and convert it to a vocabulary and an embedding matrix:

 ```python
 import os